Understanding and Supporting Students with Migraine

 Lesson 4: Mental Health Impact and Stigma

-We’ll explore how migraine affects mental health and what you can do to help.
+We will explore how migraine affects mental health and what you can do to help.

-We’ll explore how migraine affects mental health and what you can do to help.
+We will explore how migraine affects mental health and what you can do to help.

 -